June introduces the wet season in

 April through

-August, with an average maximum UV index of 12.
-A UV Index of 11, and more, symbolizes an extreme health hazard from exposure to the Sun's UV rays for the ordinary person.
+August, with an average maximum UV index of 12, are months with the highest UV index.
+A UV Index estimate of 11, and higher, represents an ultimate health vulnerability from unprotected exposure to Sun's UV rays for the average person.

-Note: A typical high UV index of 12 in June suggests the following recommendations:
+Note: An average maximum UV index of 12 in June leads to these recommendations: